PEP 778 - Supporting Symlinks in Wheels¶

 Wheels currently do not handle symlinks well, copying content instead of making symlinks when installed.
 To properly

-handle distributing libraries in wheels, we propose a new LINKS
+handle distributing libraries in wheels, we propose a new LINKS metadata file to handle symlinks in a platform

 portable manner.
 This specification requires a new wheel major version, discussed in PEP 777 - How to Re-Invent The Wheel.